 How I created a product in 40 minutes and won a prize worth $200

-I had a wonderful time at Peter Thomson’s 3-day Product Creation Workshop last weekend.
-One of the presenters on the first day was a guy called Michael Tipper who gave a simply brilliant talk on mindmapping.
+A number of years ago I attended a 3-day Product Creation Workshop run by a guy called Peter Thomson.
+One of the presenters on the first day was Michael Tipper who gave a brilliant talk on mindmapping.
 At the end of his session he set a challenge: whoever created a new product first and showed it to him would get a free copy of 2 of his products: Mind Mapping Mastery and Business Profit Productivity Blueprint – worth $200.

 Now I had a challenge with a deadline, so I pulled together various slides and made some changes, including making the third slide a ‘Thank You’ to Michael Tipper.
 This took less than 15 minutes.

 I then started to record a video which Michael had said must be 10 minutes minimum.
 I created a 26-minute video and copied it to my iPad mini.
-I rushed round the hotel lobby, bar, restaurant, etc in search of him – and eventually found him in the gym just as he was climbing off the exercise bikes!
+I went down to the hotel lobby, bar, restaurant, etc in search of him – and eventually found him in the gym just as he was climbing off the exercise bikes!

 I found out I was first to come to him with a finished product.

 The next evening, 50 of us were having dinner in a private room at the hotel.
 The Master Of Ceremonies, Steve Harrison, who is Peter Thomson’s right hand man, stood up and reminded people about the challenge and asked me to talk about what I had done.